top of page

 Snowy San Jacinto summit from Desert Hot Springs Swiss Canyon trail

-The trail started in the foot hills of the Little San Bernardino mountains.
-The trail first passed through an open desert environment.
+The trail starts in an open wash located in the foot hills of the Little San Bernardino mountains.

 Hiking in foot hills of the Little San Bernardino mountains, Swiss Canyon trail